rodolphe74/Stipple/README.md

 Texture converted to PNG with [STB](https://github.com/nothings/stb) filter.

-Parameters on which you can work have effect.
+Parameters on which you can have effect.

 ```c
 constexpr int MAX_PARTICLES = 8000;